 If you cannot cook, a supermarket potato salad or veggie platter will suffice.
 It will not elevate your status but also will not get you booted from the invitation list.
 Make sure, however, you throw in a 7 layer dip every once in a while or you will be known as the “Cheap ass, potato salad people”.

 The Main Dish – If the BBQ is a bring your own meat, then bring your own meat or don’t eat.
 Don’t be that person who thinks they will not eat and then starts to grub on everyone’s food because they are suddenly hungry.
-It is good practice to bring more than for yourselves.
-For instance, if everyone is cooking burgers then bring a few more just in case, for others to enjoy.
+It is good practice to bring extra.
+For instance, if everyone is cooking burgers, bring a few more just in case, for others to enjoy.
 It will help bring you up a few notches on the BBQ status list and help in getting invited to 4th of July.

 BBQ Rule #2 – Bring your own drinks.
-Unless the host explicitly tells you, what is offered, in terms of drinks, bring your own libations.
-Nothing says cheap ass, douche bag than someone bumming beers from every patron at the event because they were too cheap to bring their own.
+Unless the host explicitly tells you what is offered, in terms of drinks, bring your own libations.
+Nothing says cheap ass, douche bag than someone bumming beers from every patron at the event.
 Conversely, if you show up with a Tundra 350 filled with 5 cases of Bud light, offer one to anyone who is thirsty.

 Wine – It is not uncommon to have the fruit of the vine flowing at a good BBQ.
 Wine drinkers are a sharing group, much like pot smokers, and they each like to taste other vintages.
 Be prepared to share a glass from your bottle if questioned about it.
 Drink from a glass and not straight from the bottle unless you are at a BBQ where the swimwear is cutoff jeans and the décor is that of a Confederate flag.